bgroenks96/MHS-Collections-Project/README.md

 Project Source Components:

-Applet - The front-end Java applet that will be loaded into the MHS webpage and utilized by end-users to view artifact information.
-Uses the shared library.
-Project status:  Stable (DEV)

 Editor -  The editor software for project participants to create, edit and upload artifact data to the database.
 Uses the shared library.
 Note: the editor requires FTP server login information, so it's mostly useful for only project collaborators.
-Project status:  Stable (GA) - No current beta builds.
+Project status:  Stable

 Editor-Launcher - The launcher for the editor software.
-Project status:  Stable (GA) - No current beta builds.
+Project status:  Stable

 Editor-Updater - The updater for the editor software.
-Project status:  Stable (GA) - No current beta builds.
+Project status:  Stable

 Shared-lib -  API containing classes shared/used by both the Editor and Applet.
+Project status:  Stable

+Applet - The front-end Java applet that will be loaded into the MHS webpage and utilized by end-users to view artifact information.
+Uses the shared library.
-Project status:  Stable (GA) - Under development.
+Project status:  Stable (Deprecated)